-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE 0% significantly non-compliant.
-This compares with 93% compliant, 4% non-compliant and 3% significantly non-compliant in 2016/2017.
+LEVELS OF SERVICE (WE WE WILL KNOW WE ARE CURRENT PERFORMANCE PROVIDE) MEETING THE LEVEL OF SERVICE IF 6% Non-compliant; and ٠ • 0% Significantly non-compliant.
+This compares with 93% Compliant, 4% Noncompliant and 3% Significantly non-compliant in 2016/2017.
 As with previous years, there is a continuing trend of Tasman farmers maintaining a high level of compliance and the 2017/2018 season was no exception.
 This high standard can be attributed to the commitment of most farm owners and their staff to employ best farm practices with respect to the disposal of farm dairy effluent.
-Council has also put a great deal of effort into education and advice and taking appropriate action to address issues where they have arisen.
-See figure 12 Dairy Farm Compliance on page 58.
-We will implement the provisions of the Regional Pest Management Strategy in Tasman and in Nelson to ensure that pests included in the Strategy are managed to minimise their impact on our productive sector and our natural areas.
-Timely reporting of pest management operations in accordance with requirements of the Biosecurity Act.
-(Target: Annual report tabled to Council or a Council committee by 30 November).
-The Regional Pest Management Strategy Annual Report on the Operational Plan and the Proposed 2017-2018 Operational Plan were reported to Tasman District Council on 9 November 2017.
+Council has also put a great deal of effort into education and advice and taking appropriate action to address issues where these have arisen.
+See figure 12 Dairy Farm Compliance on page 60.
+Timely reporting of pest We will implement the management operations in provisions of the Regional accordance with requirements Pest Management of the Biosecurity Act.
+Strategy in Tasman and in (Target: Annual report tabled Nelson to ensure that to Council or a Council pests included in the committee by 30 November.)
+The Regional Pest Management Strategy Annual Strategy are managed to report on the Operational Plan and the Proposed minimise their impact on 2017-2018 Operational Plan were reported to our productive sector and Tasman District Council on 9 November 2017. our natural areas.
 The Regional Pest Management Plan Proposal 2017-2027 was publicly notified on 4 November 2017 thus achieving notification before the expiry date of the existing Regional Pest Management Strategy.
-This allowed the Strategy to continue in force until the new Plan Proposal had completed its statutory Tasman District Council on 9 November 2017.
-The Regional Pest Management Plan Proposal 2017-2027 was publicly notified on 4 November 2017 thus achieving notification before the expiry date of the existing Regional Pest Management Strategy.
-This allowed the Strategy to continue in force until the
+This allowed the Strategy to continue in force until the new Plan Proposal has completed its statutory process and is formally made a Plan.
+This target was fully achieved in 2016/2017.

 Of the 17 Environmental Management performance targets, nine were fully achieved and two were achieved within 5%.
-For the six targets that weren't achieved, the effects of ex-cyclones Fehi and Gita, and a lack of available staff were partly to blame.
+For the six targets that weren't achieved, the effects of ex-cyclone Fehi and a lack of available staff were partly to blame.